DeepDoge/knochi/README.md

 I don't want users to go to a "decenterlized" webapp but then connect to bunch of centerlized services that they didnt list on their settings.
 I wanna compile the whole app into a single index.html, file that i can publish on ipfs.
 And users can even double click on html file and they are in a social media, no servers, nothing, just a single html file webapp.

+## Why am i doing this?

+I'm not satisfied with existing solutions...